dtduval/dtduval.github.io/Daily-notes.md

 ## 20 March 2018
 **PROCEDURAL NOTES AND AGENDA**

-- Lego Group: An Outsourcing Journey
+- The Espresso Lane to Global Markets

 **CLASS NOTES**